 Down Home Eats: 5 Little Rock Dining Icons You Can't Miss

 Doe’s, a former hangout of President Bill Clinton and his staffers, is an unassuming steakhouse located in the heart of downtown.
-The no-frills eatery is famous for their perfectly cooked Porterhouse and housemade hot tamales served with chili on the side.
+The no-frills eatery is famous for its perfectly cooked Porterhouse and housemade hot tamales served with chili on the side.

 2. Franke’s – Pie Heaven